Astronomical Imaging Hardware

 - “Live view” feature

-I use both dSLRs for prime focus photography on a Meade LX200R 14″ SCT telescope, and also use the T2i prime focus on my Borg 101 ED f/4 Astrograph apochromatic refractor mounted on a Skywatcher HEQ5 Pro mount.
+I use both dSLRs for prime focus photography on a wide variety of telescopes, and also use them prime focus on my Borg 101 ED f/4 Astrograph apochromatic refractor mounted on a Skywatcher HEQ5 Pro mount.
 I also mount the cameras and telephoto lenses directly on an Astrotrac travel mount or directly on the HEQ5 mount.
 The Canon CMOS sensors produce superb, low noise images.
 I normally save images in Canon RAW format, giving 48 bit dynamic colour range instead of the 24 bits used by the standard jpg or tiff formats.
 The modified T2i is particularly effective when photographing emission nebula, however I also use it when photographing celestial objects that do not emit much infrared since I have it permanently setup for astronomical photography.

-The Canon ES 400mm L series telephoto is a sweet lens for astrophotography, although I have since sold it in favour of the Canon ES 70-300mm L series zoom telephoto.
-Both lenses are like having a widefield refractor telescope, but in a smaller form factor.
-I first used the 400mm telephoto (with a Baader solar filter) for my shots of the 2006 Total Solar Eclipse in the Libyan Sahara Desert.
-I have subsequently used these telephotos for quite a few wide field Deep Space images, and find them to be perfect companions for travel.
-The Canon ES 70-300mm L series zoom telephoto is great for astrophotography when a wider field of view is needed.
+The Canon ES 70-300mm L series zoom telephoto is a sweet lens for astrophotography, since it is like having a widefield refractor telescope, but in a smaller form factor.
+I first used a 400mm telephoto L-series with a Baader solar filter for my shots of the 2006 Total Solar Eclipse in the Libyan Sahara Desert.
+I have subsequently used several other L-series telephotos for taking wide field Deep Space images, and find them to be perfect companions for travel.
+The L series zooms are great for astrophotography when a wider field of view is needed.

 The Canon TC-80N3 Timer Remote Controller is an important piece of gear for an astrophotographer such as myself.
 It replaces using a laptop computer to run automated sequences of shots.
 I have modified the TC-80N3 cable to enable control of either the 6D or T2i by cutting the cable and inserting a mini stereo jack and plug.
 I plug the two halves together to control the 6D shutter, or use the mini stereo plug to control the XTi shutter.